BYU Radio: History

-Prior to 2002, there was a satellite music format known as 'Bonneville International LDS Radio Network.'
-When Bonneville International decided to discontinue the format, the station was transferred under the direction of BYU.
-The university continued adding programming to the station.
+In March 1994, Bonneville International began producing the LDS Radio Network, which was broadcast in nine U.S. metropolitan areas on sideband subcarrier signals requiring special radios to receive, by satellite, and by cable radio to some Salt Lake City homes.
+The station's programs consisted of recorded music and talk, audio of the 10 p.m. newscast from Bonneville's KSL-TV, a daily LDS Church news report, and recordings of readings from the Book of Mormon, as well as church music.
+Outside of LDS General Conference broadcasts, live programs were scarce.
+In addition to the sideband signals from Bonneville FM stations, two Idaho stations, KKJC in Boise and KWBH in Rexburg, aired LDS Radio Network programs, and Dish Network offered LDS Radio to its subscribers.

-BYU Radio launched as an internet radio station on August 1, 2002.
+When Bonneville decided to discontinue the format, the station was transferred to BYU.
+BYU Radio launched on Dish Network and as an internet radio station on August 1, 2002.
 The original format featured a selection of music by artists who were members of The Church of Jesus Christ of Latter-day Saints and alumni of Brigham Young University.
+Live BYU sports broadcasts were added.
 A second stream, called BYU Radio Instrumental, launched in 2003.
 In 2008, a third stream, BYU Radio International, launched featuring Spanish- and Portuguese-language programming.

 In 2006, KBYU-FM added a simulcast of BYU Radio on its HD Radio subchannel.

-BYU Radio expanded its reach by finalizing an agreement with Dish Network to broadcast its programming on Channel 980.
-This is available to subscribers to the 'Top 120' or higher programming tier.

 On July 1, 2011, BYU Radio expanded beyond inspirational music from the Church of Jesus Christ of Latter-day Saints and relaunched as a national talk-format station.
-BYU Radio began broadcasting on Sirius XM satellite radio, assigned to channel 143 on both the Sirius and XM lineup.
+BYU Radio began broadcasting on SiriusXM satellite radio, assigned to channel 143 on both the Sirius and XM lineup.

 On October 17, 2011, BYU discontinued two of its Internet streams: BYU Radio International and BYU Radio Instrumental.
 The university said listeners would stream the music as background music causing high bandwidth costs for BYU.
 Those two services were not broadcast on Dish or SiriusXM, and were only available online.